brianc/fluxed/README.md

 The current state of the store.
 You should avoid accessing this externally, but can be useful in store methods to check the existing state & computing new state from it.

+### Provider

+`<Provider />` is a higher-order component which has a required `store` property.
+Internally provider sets the supplied `store` on the [context](https://facebook.github.io/react/docs/context.html) allowing any `connectedComponent` created via `connect` to access the store given to the `<Provider />` regardless of where the connected components live within the component hierarchy.

+This mirrors react-redux 1:1 AFAIK.

 ### connect

 ```flow